 What Do the Dragon and Phoenix Symbolize in Chinese Culture?

 In Chinese folklore, the phoenix is a mystical bird that rules over all the birds.
 It is the representation of rebirth and transformation as well as beauty and good luck.
 It is considered to be a fire animal able to control the fire element.
 It also represents the south direction in China.
-The dragon, on the other hand is depicted as a revered and majestic creature able to control the water element.
+The dragon, on the other hand, is depicted as a revered and majestic creature able to control the water element.
 It is believed that the dragon is the ultimate representation of the divine forces of the earth.

-In ancient China, they were both used as the symbols of royalty.
+In ancient China, they were both used as symbols of royalty.
 The dragon symbolized the emperor while the phoenix symbolized the empress.
-These symbols would be embroidered into the robes of the emperor and empress and they would where them as a sign of honor.
+These symbols would be embroidered into the robes of the emperor and empress and they would wear them as a sign of honor.
 Today, people in China especially married couples keep paintings or items engraved with the two creatures in their homes.
-They believe that their presence will bring prosperity in their home and strengthen the love between a husband and wife.
+They believe that their presence will bring prosperity to their home and strengthen the love between a husband and wife.

 What Is Dragon and Phoenix Chinese Food.

 Aside from being incorporated into Chinese culture the symbolic meaning of the dragon and phoenix has also been incorporated into Chinese cuisine.
 If you go to a Chinese restaurant, you may see a symbol of a dragon or phoenix next to a dish, or maybe the dish may be named after them.

 Starting with dragon food, in authentic Chinese restaurants, dragon foods are normally seafood.
 That means fish like shrimp, prawn, eel, lobster, or any fish that has an elongated body like that of a dragon.
 In American Chinese restaurants, dragon foods are normally meant as shrimp.
 The dishes are also presented in a manner that closely resembles the dragon, to add more authenticity to the cuisine.